Never Let Me Down

-Never Let Me Down is the 17th studio album by English musician David Bowie, released on 20 April 1987 through EMI America Records.
-After a series of miscellaneous projects, Bowie hoped to make his next record differently following his disappointment with Tonight (1984).
-It was recorded at Mountain Studios in Montreux, Switzerland and the Power Station in New York City from September to November 1986.
-It was co-produced by Bowie and David Richards and featured contributions from Peter Frampton on guitar.
+Never Let Me Down is the seventeenth studio album by the English musician David Bowie, released on 21 April 1987 through EMI America Records.
+Co-produced by Bowie and David Richards and featuring the guitarist Peter Frampton, the album was recorded in Switzerland and New York City from September to November 1986.
+Bowie's goal for the project was to record it differently following his disappointment with 1984's Tonight.
 Musically, Never Let Me Down has been characterised as pop rock, art rock and hard rock; Bowie himself considered the record a return to rock and roll music.
 The cover artwork features Bowie surrounded by numerous elements from the songs.

-Released with different runtimes on vinyl and CD, Never Let Me Down was a commercial success, peaking at No. 6 in the UK.
-Three singles were released, all of which reached the UK Top 40.
-Despite this, the album was poorly received by fans and critics, with its production singled out for criticism.
-Bowie supported it on the Glass Spider Tour, named after one of the tracks, a world tour that was at that point the biggest, most theatrical and elaborate tour he had undertaken in his career.
+Never Let Me Down was commercially successful, reaching the UK top 10; its three singles all reached the UK top 40.
+Despite this, the album was poorly received by fans and was met with negative reviews from critics, with most criticising the "overblown" production.
+Bowie supported it on the Glass Spider Tour, a world tour that was at that point the biggest, most theatrical and elaborate tour of his career.
 The tour, like the album, was commercially successful but critically panned.
 The critical failure of the album and tour were factors that led Bowie to look for a new way to motivate himself creatively, leading him to create the rock band Tin Machine in 1989; he did not release another solo album until Black Tie White Noise in 1993.

-Retrospectively, Never Let Me Down is generally regarded as one of Bowie's weakest releases.
-One track, "Too Dizzy", has been deleted from subsequent reissues due to Bowie's dislike of it.
+In later decades, Never Let Me Down is generally regarded as one of Bowie's weakest releases.
+The track "Too Dizzy" has been deleted from subsequent reissues due to Bowie's dislike of it.
 Throughout his lifetime, Bowie was critical of Never Let Me Down, distancing himself from the arrangement and production of the finished album.
-He expressed a desire to remake it numerous times, eventually remixing "Time Will Crawl" for inclusion on his career retrospective iSelect (2008).
-Its remixer, Mario J. McNulty, brought Bowie's idea to remake the whole album to fruition in 2018.
-Released as part of the box set Loving the Alien (1983–1988), Never Let Me Down 2018 features new production and instrumentation over Bowie's original vocals.
-Reviewers consider the new version an improvement over the original album.
+He expressed a desire to remake it numerous times, eventually remixing "Time Will Crawl" for the career retrospective iSelect in 2008.